Best RV Rentals in Phoenix, Arizona: Complete 2026 Snowbird Guide

 What's included in an Outdoorsy RV rental?

-Every Outdoorsy rental includes $1 million liability insurance, comprehensive and collision coverage, and 24/7 roadside assistance.
+Every Outdoorsy rental includes $1 million liability insurance and comprehensive/collision coverage.
+24/7 roadside assistance is available when you add a protection package.

 Most owners provide basic kitchen supplies (pots, pans, utensils), bedding, and linens—but check the specific listing to confirm.